History of New Life Christian Fellowship – Est. 1956

 Mr. And Mrs. Cecil Jordan.

-The Church Constitution was presented and accepted as a New Testament Church, and the name was officially changed from Medina Baptist Chapel to Medina Baptist Church.
+The Church Constitution was presented and accepted as a New Testament Church, and the name was officially changed from Medina Baptist Chapel to Friendship Baptist Church.

 Rev. Engle served as pastor until August 1962.
 During this time the church moved to the Security Federal Building in the Medina Shopping Center.
 In March, of that year the mission in Lodi was organized into the First Baptist Church of Lodi.